Grissom drives in go-ahead run as Braves rally past Marlins

 TRAINER’S ROOM

-Marlins: 2B Luis Arráez (bruised left knee) returned as the cleanup hitter after missing three games.
-Manager Skip Schumaker said he wanted the left-handed hitting Arráez to fit between two righties, Jorge Soler and García, in the lineup. … IF Joey Wendle (strained right intercostal) is set to begin a rehab assignment on Thursday with Triple-A Jacksonville.
+Marlins: 2B Luis Arráez (bruised left knee) was held without a hit as he returned as the cleanup hitter after missing three games.
+Schumaker said he wanted the left-handed hitting Arráez to fit between two righties, Jorge Soler and García, in the lineup. … IF Joey Wendle (strained right intercostal) is set to begin a rehab assignment on Thursday with Triple-A Jacksonville.

 Braves: RHP Joe Jiménez was placed on the paternity list.
-LHP Danny Young was recalled only two days after being optioned to Triple-A Gwinnett. … OF Michael Harris II (strained lower back) was expected to play seven innings in his first injury rehab game with Gwinnett on Wednesday night.
+LHP Danny Young was recalled only two days after being optioned to Triple-A Gwinnett. … OF Michael Harris II (strained lower back) had one hit and one walk in three at-bats and stole a base in his first injury rehab game with Gwinnett on Wednesday night.
 He has been on the injured list since April 7.

 UP NEXT